 Serving the East Cascades of Oregon

-In addition to the latest unemployment rates and industry changes, the Graph of the Month is a chart containing data that I think is either particularly interesting, informative, or was inspired by a recent data request of mine.
-This edition’s GOTM is: Oregon Employment Alternative Scenarios
+In addition to the latest unemployment rates and industry changes, the June 2020 Central Oregon Economic Indicators is a chart containing data that I think is either particularly interesting, informative, or was inspired by a recent data request of mine.
+This edition’s GOTM is:

 As always, please feel free to contact me if you have any questions about the local economy, would like me to give an economic update for you and your staff, or have a need for custom economic analysis.